• Home

 November 6th marked the five-month anniversary of our arrival in France, AND I still pinch myself daily.
 Sometimes it’s from the indescribable joy that we are living our dream in France, and other times it’s from the hellish nightmare that we are living our dream in France, which brings me to The Mantra.

-Our time in Paris was terrific; however, I was preoccupied and for a good reason.
-Eight of them.
-Under my breath, I regularly repeated, ‘but we live in France‘, which became my mantra.
+Our time in Paris was terrific; however, I was preoccupied for a good reason—eight of them.
+Under my breath, I regularly repeated, ‘But we live in France,’ which became my mantra.
 And let me tell you that mantra can be said with a variety of expressions and emotions.

 Paris to Montpellier to Béziers to Pézenas-Whew!

-Okay, the next morning, when the taxi dropped us off at Gare de Lyon to board the TGV to Montpellier, my folly became REAL.
+Okay, my folly became REAL when the taxi dropped us off at Gare de Lyon to board the TGV to Montpellier the following day.
 It was a long walk to the platform, and our children (the eight bags) were not cooperating.
 One of the largest bags refused to roll forward, while another had fallen on its side.
 Two had gone ‘rogue’ and run into people: where was the French joie de vivre?
 Ray was not amused.
-When we finally arrived at our carriage, ‘the children’ needed to be loaded aboard, but with passengers pushing and shoving, it became difficult.
+When we finally arrived at our carriage, ‘the children’ needed to be loaded aboard, but it became difficult with passengers pushing and shoving.
 It was ugly.
 TRULY UGLY.
 At that point, I questioned my decision to travel with eight bags.
 Hell, I questioned my decision to move to France.

 First stop- Montpellier

 Let me begin by saying I love Montpellier and think they have an excellent train station, especially when the elevators are in working order.
 Thank God the elevators were having a good day when we arrived.
-It took several trips, but we were able to pile the bags in, out, and then drag them across the street to our hotel.
+It took several trips, but we could pile the bags in and out and then drag them across the street to our hotel.
 You know you look frightening when the lovely front desk manager tries to hide her laughter (she is the model of decorum).
 Imagine this…hot, sweaty, glasses hanging off our noses, and Ray breathing like Darth Vader.
 The term ugly Americans came to mind.

 All aboard to Béziers

-Ray slept like a baby, Thank God, while Moi laid awake thinking about our next day arrival in Béziers.
-After checking out of our hotel, and rolling the ‘kids’ over to the train station, we found the platform and boarded the train.
+Ray slept like a baby, Thank God, while Moi lay awake thinking about our next day’s arrival in Béziers.
+After checking out of our hotel and rolling the ‘kids’ over to the train station, we found the platform and boarded the train.
 Easy peasy.
-Twenty minutes later, we arrived in Béziers, where the nightmare began in earnest.
+We arrived in Béziers twenty minutes later, where the nightmare began in earnest.

 The Stairs From Hell

 So, Ray had forgotten about the stairs.
-As we started to drag the “You brought too much stuff, Barbara, they sell things in France,” bags down the stairs, I reminded Ray of our mantra.
-Under his breath while gritting his teeth, and bracing himself to keep from tumbling with a rogue bag, he began to repeat, “But.
+As we started to drag the “You brought too much stuff, Barbara, they sell things in France” bags down the stairs, I reminded Ray of our mantra.
+Under his breath, gritting his teeth and bracing himself to keep from tumbling with a rogue bag, he began to repeat, “But.
 We.
 Live.
 In.
 France“.
 I was going to acknowledge it but decided against it.
 Twenty-five minutes later, voila, we made it to the door of the train station.
-Now to drag the bags across the street to the taxi stand.
+Now, drag the bags across the street to the taxi stand.

 Fast Forward

-So much has happened since our arrival in Pezenas five months ago, and the mantra has come in handy.
+So much has happened since we arrived in Pezenas five months ago, and the mantra has come in handy.

-There’s a handful of ex-pats from all over the world, in and around Pézenas.
+There’s a handful of ex-pats from around the world, in and around Pézenas.
 The town is lively, the people friendly, and we’ve made some good friends.
-Let me say, Google Translate conversation is pure genius and is used regularly.
+Let me say Google Translate conversation is pure genius and is used regularly.

 So, what’s next?
 I see a post about life in a 17th-century building in my future.
 Pure quirkiness, but we live in France.

-Seriously, I am so grateful for the opportunity to try France on for size.
-Visiting a country even for a length of time is remarkably different from living there, day in day out.
+I am so grateful for the opportunity to try France on for size.
+Visiting a country, even for a long time, is remarkably different from living there, day in and day out.

-A French friend shared, “You know you have made a successful transition to French life once you have navigated the bureaucracy, and lived to tell the tale.”
+A French friend shared, “You know you have successfully transitioned to French life once you have navigated the bureaucracy and lived to tell the tale.”
 I couldn’t agree more.

 Thank you for visiting and reading my very lengthy post.
 If you’re ever in the area, look us up.